Digital-Geeks-23/Automated-RTL-Testbench-ART-/README.md

 ## Standard library

-The standard library is used to generate verious configurable verilog files to be used in your design.
+The standard library is used to generate various configurable synthesizable verilog files to be used in your design.
 For example: if you want to build a processor you will find memories, ALUs, Pipes ...etc

 <br>
 <br>